Why Paypal and Stripe are not enough to sell to Latin America

 Yes this might sound crazy, but it’s not.
 In Mexico, for example, 32% of all online payments are made via OXXO, the most popular Mexican Online Cash payment.

-In Brazil, a research carried out last month by EBANX, revealed that 71% of Brazilians prefer to use boleto bancário, the most used cash payment in Brazil, as online payment method even when having a checking account.
+In Brazil, a research carried out by EBANX revealed that 71% of Brazilians prefer to use boleto bancário, the most used cash payment in Brazil, as online payment method even when having a checking account.

 Cash payments don’t canibalize other payment methods like credit card, they complement them and increase the conversion rates.
 Most Latin Americans have a small credit limit to spend every month, and when that limit runs out, the solution is to pay in cash.